 INSTRUCTIONS TO STAFF:

 During the review the auditor should see a statement in the Initial Interview where the applicant was informed about ALL these topics and given the brochures in an appropriate format.
+(Q. 2, 23, 60d. all require appropriate format be addressed.
+Personal information page will give appropriate format needed, seeing it one time will tell you what format is and then no longer necessary to repeat what the format is.
+However, it is still necessary to document in the case that each particular item (CRR and DP at application, order of selection and ineligibility) were given to the client in the appropriate format and at the appropriate time.
+(8/26/12).

 Instructions to staff, if answering this question is yes, then question 27 is also yes.
 Logic behind this statement is that in the Clients Rights and Responsibilities brochure there is a statement on page 10, explaining the client’s rights and their right to write their own IPE, and page 11 their responsibilities.